RezwanHassanKhan/NetworkRadius_Assignments/README.md

 # Python Script to Check User-Name in an Incoming Request

 If the value matches "\0\t\nbob", the module should return the "ok" rcode.
-If the value does not match or the User-Name attribute is not present, the module should return the "reject" rcode.
+If the value does not match, or the User-Name attribute is absent, the module should return the "reject" rcode.

-How to install freeRadius in Ubuntu 22.04.04 LTS:
+How to install FreeRadius in Ubuntu 22.04.04 LTS:
 ----------
 ### Update the system and install all dependecies